joeyoung/arduino_keypads/README.txt

 May 27, 2014 - confirm (with PCA9539 and TCA6403) that several other port
 expanders are compatible with Keypad_I2Ca.
 See notes file in documents folder included within Keypad_I2Ca library.

+May 24, 2015 - Using TinyWireM library for port expansion on ATtiny processors.
+First one tested with PCF8574, PCF8574A chips on ATtiny85.

 I will be maintaining the I2C bus enhancements, possibly adding other keypad interfaces, and the latest version(s) will be posted here on